vicky-sunshine/my-resume/resume-md/resume.md

 ------
 ### About {#about}
 Now I'm majored in computer science at National Tsing Hua University.
 My current research is focused on SDN/Openflow and use Ryu to develop some interesting network applications.
-I also interested in open source projects about web development.
+I'm also interested in open source projects about web development.

 ------